 Nick has degrees in Chemical Engineering from The University of Adelaide and in Wine Science from Charles Sturt University.
-He worked for 12 years as an oenologist and technical services specialist with The Australian Wine Research Institute, before leaving to concentrate on his winemaking career.
+He worked for 12 years as an oenologist and technical services specialist with The Australian Wine Research Institute.
+He joined Orlando Wine in 2001, and is currently Senior Winemaker and Operations Manager with Pernod Ricard in the Barossa Valley.

 Greg has an Honours degree in Chemical Technology from the University of South Australia.
 He worked as a chemist and laboratory manager with the Yalumba Wine Company for over 17 years in the areas of laboratory quality management and methods development.
-Greg is currently the laboratory manager at Vinpac International.
+Greg is currently the laboratory manager at Vinpac International in the Barossa Valley.

 Andrew holds a degree in Horticultural Science from Lincoln University and a Masters degree in Enology and Viticulture from the University of California, Davis.
 He taught oenology and sensory evaluation studies at Roseworthy Agricultural College and The University of Adelaide.
 After 27 years in teaching and research, Andrew spent 10 years as the Chief Winemaker/ Viticulturist at Mountadam Vineyard and is currently a wine consultant.